-Table 1, shows the results of the mail survey: Of the nineteen respondents, fourteen were on municipal water system, two had private wells, two had no water source present and one checked don't know category.
-Only one of the two respondents with private wells was listed in the Clark Public Utilities private wells summary as having a well.
+A total of 57 surveys were mailed out on May 19, 2003.
+Of the 57 mailed out, 19 owners responded.
+Fourteen of these indicated they were on municipal water, two had private wells, two had no water source, and one did not know their source of water.
+Only one of the two respondents with private wells was listed in the Clark Public Utilities private wells summary as